 'A Frank Conversation' Series

 "A Frank Conversation" series, also known as our "Virtual Kitchen Table Conversations," aims to increase awareness about different topics related to specific aspects of diversity.
 The series, offered in partnership with members of the University community, provides education through personal experiences grounded in broad contexts to promote an inclusive culture of belonging at the University.
+Please note: Drexel log-in is required to view these archives.

 Frank Conversation: Generational Diversity